ItWozNotMe/itwoznotme.github.io/_posts/2022-05-26-Pickle-Rick.md

 ![image](https://user-images.githubusercontent.com/74746341/170712591-c98ae0fa-379a-43cb-a9cb-c18a96190015.png)

-To start I first used a perl reverse shell
+To start I first used a Perl reverse shell

 ![image](https://user-images.githubusercontent.com/74746341/170712728-9721a33e-4197-45c7-b276-8c07a36631a2.png)

-Initial attempts at gaining a reverse shell did not work and instead I used a perl reverse shell from https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md
+Initial attempts at gaining a reverse shell did not work and instead, I used a reverse shell from https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md

 ![image](https://user-images.githubusercontent.com/74746341/170714704-174f8471-71df-4b5a-aebb-f19f8f8451ff.png)

-This resulted in a perl reverse shell, after this I can start retriving the flags for the ctf.
-The second ingredient being found within /home/rick, this also confirms the existance of a rick user.
+This resulted in a reverse shell, after this, I can start retrieving the flags for the ctf.
+The second ingredient being found within /home/rick, also confirms the existence of a rick user.
 The final flag for the ctf likely requires additional privileges.

 Using sudo -l displays that www-data can run any command without a password.